-Signed and dated after review w by the full board of governors
+Signed and dated after review by the full board of governors

-Signature of Chair of Governors:
+Signature of Safeguarding Governo

-Date:
+Date: 09/22

 Types of Abuse

 Abuse: a form of maltreatment of a child.
 Child abuse is any action by another person - adult or child - that causes significant harm to a child.
 It can be physical, sexual or emotional, but can just as often be about a lack of love, care and attention.
 Neglect, whatever form it takes, can be just as damaging to a child as physical abuse.